-Dr. Maureen Rozenn, DAOM, LAC, FABORM is well versed in various types of pain treatment.
-She spent several weeks in China studying acupuncture and herbal protocols for pain relief.
-Dr. Rozenn has a doctoral degree in Oriental Medicine with a specialization in Pain Management.
-From this platform, she has developed her own protocols for treating acute and chronic pain, that take into account contributing factors such as metabolism, hormonal changes, structural issues and emotional factors that can contribute to pain.
+Dr. Maureen Rozenn, DAOM, LAC, FABORM has a doctoral degree in Acupuncture and Oriental Medicine with a specialization in Pain Management.
+From this platform, she has developed her own protocols for treating acute and chronic pain that take into account contributing factors such as metabolism, hormonal changes, structural issues and emotional factors.

 Sometimes patients see Dr. Rozenn right after acute traumas such as car accidents, surf board collisions or simply trying to pick up the dog and becoming immobilized.
 These are generally uncomplicated acute injuries.
 Barring any preexisting conditions, patients heal rather quickly with treatments including: acupuncture, gua sha, cupping, moxibustion, herbal formulas, nutritional supplements and exercises.

 But what about the back pain that has been steadily getting worse for ten years?
 You can’t remember what caused it, but you do know it hurts every morning when you get up.
-Or, how about that generalized muscle pain or joint stiffness that seems to have no rhyme or reason to when it comes or when it goes?
+Or, how about that generalized muscle pain or joint stiffness that seems to have no rhyme or reason as to when it comes or when it goes?
 Mysterious numbness in the legs and arms, tight neck muscles and headaches…these problems plague millions of Americans.